giacomelli/BotWorld/README.md

 How can I work with it?
 --------
-- You could just use the avaible environment, renderes and bots to teach and learn programming techniques.
+- You could just use the available environment, renderers and bots to teach and learn programming techniques.
-- You could improve the BotWorld colaborating with core code.
+- You could improve the BotWorld colaborating with the core code.
-- You could create a environment and his SDK:
+- You could create an environment and his SDK:
 	- Maze and MazeSdK.
 	- TicTacToe and TicTacToeSdk
 	- Pong and PongSdk